Kishorishere/RAG-Document-QnA-backend/README.md

 Ask questions in the chat section.
 Just type your question and the system will search through your documents and give you an answer with sources.

-Create bookings by typing something like "Book an appointment for Sarah on 2025-12-20 at 3pm, email sarah@example.com"
+Create bookings by typing something like "Book an appointment for RAm hari on 2025-12-20 at 3pm, email harihari@email.com"

 ### 2. API Documentation